FloWuenne/GenAP2_single-cell_tutorials/tutorials/tutorial_overview.md

 # Introduction

-Welcome to the tutorial pages for the single-cell RNA-seq data processing pipelines implemented in GenAP2.
-We aim to support a broad range of different users and therefore implemented a number of different starting points for using our pipelines.
+Welcome to the tutorial pages for the single-cell RNA-seq (scRNA-seq) data processing pipelines implemented in GenAP2.
+We aim to support a broad range of different users and therefore implemented a number of different starting points for using the pipelines.

 If you are interested in the details and setup of the entire processing pipeline, please consult the following manual page: